martbhell/martbhell.github.io/posts/2013/04/mininet-software-defined-networking.md

 You could deploy a setup similar to what you've tested inmininet, with real products.
 [OpenFlow](http://en.wikipedia.org/wiki/OpenFlow "on wikipedia") is used in both mininet and in the real products :)

-## Install the mininet VM and test it!
+## Install the mininet VM and test it

 There are [many ways](https://github.com/mininet/mininet/blob/master/INSTALL "INSTALL on the github") to install mininet.
 They provide a VM that you can boot or you can install it in your OS, but it requires root access.

 They got a [walkthrough](http://mininet.org/walkthrough/) that is quite a nice intro to how to set things up mininet.

 A note when using the VM image: If you're already running Linux, for example I run Ubuntu on my machine all I had to do was to "ssh -X mininet@ip-to-vm" to be able to run wireshark in the vm.
 That's a capital X.

 ## SDN -  software defined networking